 Sustainable business is the desire of all companies.
-However, in realizing a sustainable business, it must align with external and internal business practices based on ethical principles.
-“Without ethics, the company will be run opportunistically so that the policies are inconsistent,” said Chairman and Chief Consultant of Kiroyan Partners (KP) Noke Kiroyan to PR INDONESIA in writing, Monday (22/11/2021).
+However, in realizing a sustainable business, it must start from the alignment between external and internal business practices with ethical principles.
+“Without ethics, the company will be run opportunistically, and therefore the policies are inconsistent,” said Chairman and Chief Consultant of Kiroyan Partners (KP) Noke Kiroyan to PR INDONESIA in writing, Monday (22/11/2021).

-While the facts are on the ground, KP found that there are still misperceptions that often occur, such as not integrating sustainability into the company’s strategy.
-Sustainability is not embedded in the company’s core business model—lack of adequate information on ethics and sustainability from the executive level to the bottom line.
-Also, there is still a misunderstanding that ethics and sustainability only apply to multinational companies or public companies.
+Meanwhile, on the field, KP (Kiroyan Partners) found that there are still misperceptions that quite often occur, such as the unintegration of sustainability into the company’s strategy.
+As if sustainability is not embedded within the company’s core business model.
+Lack of adequate information on ethics and sustainability from the executive level to the bottom line.
+Also, the existence of misunderstanding that the concept of ethics and sustainability only apply to multinational companies or public companies.

 So, where is the role and contribution of public relations (PR)?
 CEO and Principal Consultant of Kiroyan Partners, Verlyana Hitipeuw, said that every PR division within the company has a vital role in helping the company shape the future of its business.
-“Starting from the PR Division itself,” said the woman who is familiarly called Veve.
-The trick is to carry out correct communication to internal and external stakeholders according to ethical and sustainability principles.
-Moreover, the PR Division is the primary communication holder of the company.
+“Starting from the PR Division itself,” said the woman commonly referred to as Veve.
+The trick is to carry out the proper communication to internal and external stakeholders according to ethical and sustainability principles.
+Moreover, the PR Division is the primary communicator of the company.

-As a PR consultant, KP feels they have a moral responsibility to correct all these misperceptions.
-They are also committed to embracing more and more companies, especially KP’s clients, to pay serious attention to the importance of ethics and sustainability for responsible business practices.
+As a PR consultant, KP believes they have a moral responsibility to correct all these misperceptions.
+They are also committed to embracing more companies, especially KP’s clients, to pay serious attention to ethics and sustainability for responsible business practices.
 According to Veve, the most effective way to encourage more companies to instill ethical and sustainability principles is to set a real example.
-Since operating, KP has always been committed to upholding the principles of ethics, sustainability, GCG, and ethical values.
+Since operating, KP has always been committed to upholding the principles of ethics, sustainability, GCG to upholding ethical values.

-In 2008, KP even signed the UN Global Compact and made its principles part of their strategy, culture and business operations.
+In 2008, KP even signed the UN Global Impact and made its principles part of the company’s strategy, culture and business operations.
 KP also issued eight points as a code of conduct.
-During the 15 years of applying these principles, KP has reaped many positive results.
-For internal benefits, for example, employees have clear guidelines.
+During the 13 years of applying these principles, KP has reaped many positive results.
+For internal benefits, for example, the employees have clear guidelines.
 This factor provides peace of mind at work.
 Meanwhile, from a business perspective, the client believes that KP will not abuse their trust.
-If an indication of a project that contains a risk of ethical violation is found during the investigation, KP does not hesitate not to continue the cooperation.
+In fact, if, during an investigation, an indication of a project that contains a risk of ethical violation is found, KP will not hesitate to discontinue the cooperation.

-Director and Principal Consultant of KP Deasy Berlianti Rasjid believes that if they can achieve and maintain these two things, the relationship between KP and its clients will last forever.
-“Business will also be sustainable,” she said, hoping that ethical and sustainable business could become the general norm in everyday business life.* rtn/rvh
+KP’s Director and Principal Consultant, Deasy Berlianti Rasjid, believes that if they can achieve and maintain these two things, the relationship between KP and their clients will last.
+“Business will also be sustainable,” she said while hoping that ethical and sustainable business could become the general norm in everyday business life.* rtn/rvh

 This article has been published in PR Indonesia magazine 80th Edition, issued on November 2021, page 40.